 Not all heroes wear a cape.
 Sometimes they wear pale blue overalls and go from door to door carrying a blue briefcase.

 High up in the Himalayan mountains, along crowded streets in bustling West African towns or resting for a moment in the shade of a tree under the blazing sun.
-This is where we find MSI Reproductive Choices' 'Avon Ladies' of sexual and reproductive health.
+This is where we find the 'Avon Ladies' of sexual and reproductive health.
 A new generation of nurses and midwives who are using their local expertise and entrepreneurial skills to break down barriers to contraceptive access by bringing services to the doorsteps of women in their communities – literally.

 Dressed in a light blue uniform with a bright blue briefcase strapped to the back of her motorcycle, or carrying a bulging backpack between mountain towns, she goes from door-to-door to deliver choice to women – wherever they are, and whatever their circumstances.
 She is an MSI Lady.

 While more and more women across the world are using modern methods of contraception, many women are still experiencing restrictions that limit their right to decide whether and when to get pregnant.
 These barriers can be material, such as finding enough money to pay for services or a lack of trained nurses in the area in which they live.
-But barriers can also consist of intangible obstacles, such as stigma from the community, or religious or cultural restrictions.
+But barriers can also consist of intangible obstacles, such as stigma from the community, or religious and cultural restrictions.

-United by a strong desire to help the women in their communities to access contraceptive information and services, Marie Stopes Ladies provide discreet support to women, and are fully embedded in the communities they serve.
+United by a strong desire to help the women in their communities to access contraceptive information and services, MSI Ladies provide discreet support to women, and are fully embedded in the communities they serve.
 They not only establish close relationships with their clients, but tailor their services to the unique needs of the local community.
 Trusted within their communities, they are particularly effective at reaching young and unmarried women and girls who might not feel confident in using traditional clinics.

-Imagine living far up in the Himalayas, a one day trek to your nearest neighbour and two days to the local health post.
+Imagine living far up in the Himalayas, a one-day trek to your nearest neighbour, and two days to the local health post.
 Your children are still young, leaving you with two options if you want to talk to a nurse about contraception.
 Either you carry your children on your back all the way, or you risk another unintended pregnancy.
 This was the reality for Jun Devi before Durga entered her life.

 "Sometimes it's hard.
 Some roads are steep, no water and risk of landslide so I need to walk carefully.
 Once I got injured from falling rocks...
 But I am also very proud of myself.
 Not everyone would walk seven hours straight, be away from home for days on end, to bring this service to poor remote communities.